yangxuan74/Docs/source/config/section_env_library.rst

 Setting ``lib_archive = no`` will instruct PlatformIO Build System to link object files directly (in-line).
 This could be useful if you need to override ``weak`` symbols defined in framework or other libraries.

-You can disable library archiving per a custom library using :ref:`libjson_archive` field in :ref:`library_json` manifest.

 Example: